Skip to main content

 beneficiary.liquidation.depositUSDC hits the beneficiary’s liquidation address

 All webhook payloads include HMAC signatures for verification.
+Learn how to verify webhook signatures.

 beneficiary.created